String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Numerical Computation of the Transition Trajectory

 where for a vector field $v(\phi(\tau))$ along the string $\phi(\tau)$, the notation $v^\perp$ describes the component in the plane perpendicular to the string,

-Similarly, denote by $\phi_n^k$, $n\in\{1,\dots,N\}$, the $k$-th approximation of the $n$-th image along the discretized string.
-An update then consists of two steps. \begin{enumerate}[(i)] \item Following proposition~\ref{prop:final}, integrate the forward gradient flow~(\ref{eq:H-only}), $\dot\phi(\tau) = \partial_\theta H(\phi(\tau),0)$ for every image along the string via an appropriate integration scheme.
-For example, when choosing forward Euler, set
+and $\gamma(\tau)$ corresponds to the unit tangent vector along $\phi$.
+Denote by $\phi_n^k$, $n\in\{1,\dots,N\}$, the $k$-th approximation of the $n$-th image along the discretized string.
+One iteration, then consists of two steps. \begin{enumerate}[(i)] \item Following proposition~\ref{prop:final}, integrate the forward gradient flow~(\ref{eq:H-only}), $\dot\phi(\tau) = \partial_\theta H(\phi(\tau),0)$ for every image along the string via an appropriate integration scheme.
+For example, when choosing forward Euler, set the temporary result

 \end{enumerate} More sophisticated and higher order time integration schemes are similarly viable, including implicit ones.
 In particular, if the operator with the tightest stability restrictions is linear, it is generally a good idea to consider exponential time-differencing schemes~\cite{kassam-trefethen:2005}.
 In general, all considerations that are valid for the integration of the limiting dynamics also apply to the string update step.
 After applying~(\ref{eq:update}), the images along the string are no longer distributed in an equidistant way, and would accumulate at the fixed points $a$ or $b$ if~(\ref{eq:update}) would be repeated indefinitely.
-Therefore, as a second step, \begin{enumerate}[(i)] \item reparametrize $\phi_n^*$ by arc-length.
+Therefore, as a second step, \begin{enumerate}[(i)] \item obtain the next iterate $\phi_n^{k+1}$ by reparametrization of $\tilde\phi_n$ by arc-length.
 The arc-length parameter of the $n$-th image is given by the recursive relation

-This information can then be used to re-interpolate the images $\phi_n^*$ to $\phi_n^{k+1}$ at the positions
+This information can then be used to re-interpolate the images $\tilde\phi_n$ to $\phi_n^{k+1}$ at the positions

 This ensures that now

 \end{enumerate} The re-parametrization step moves points only along the string $\phi(\tau)$ (up to the accuracy prescribed by the interpolation scheme).
 Therefore, after convergence of the algorithm, the remaining change that occurs in step~(\ref{itm:step1}), is necessarily parallel to the string, or in other words, at the fixed point of the iteration the orthogonality condition~(\ref{eq:ortho}) is fulfilled.